-- Operating portable audio players connected to the audio system
+■ Operating portable audio players connected to Entune Audio

 The volume can be adjusted using the vehicle's audio controls.
-All other adjustments must be made on the portable audio player itself. - ■When using a portable audio player connected to the power outlet
+All other adjustments must be made on the portable audio player itself.

+■When using a portable audio player connected to the power outlet